THE BAY OF ISLANDS

 Okahu is a small island next to Waewaetorea Island.
 Although most of the island is steep cliff side it is picturesque to sail beside.

-The Bay is the birthplace of modern New Zealand.
-Here the Treaty of Waitangi was signed, establishing British rule and granting the native inhabitants equal status.
-Rich in legend and mystery, the Bay of Islands has age-old ties to the Maori and to whalers, missionaries and New Zealand's early settlers.
+The Bay of Islands holds immense historical significance as the birthplace of modern New Zealand.
+It was here that the Treaty of Waitangi was signed, establishing British rule and granting equal status to the native inhabitants.
+This region is rich in legend and mystery, with age-old ties to Māori culture, whalers, missionaries, and New Zealand's early settlers.

 The pest-free status of the islands, and regenerating forest, has made it possible for species to be reintroduced to the islands from populations elsewhere.
 Between 2012 and 2022 Project Island Song have reintroduced eight species.
 Pest-free islands act a vital life raft for these most threatened species to maintain viable populations into the future.